Aging & Health A to Z

 Don’t prescribe cholinesterase inhibitors for dementia without periodic assessment for perceived cognitive benefits and adverse gastrointestinal effects.

-Don’t recommend screening for breast or colorectal cancer, nor prostate cancer (with the PSA test) without considering life expectancy and the risks of testing, overdiagnosis and over treatment.
+Don’t recommend screening for breast, colorectal, prostate, or lung cancer without considering life expectancy and the risks of testing, overdiagnosis, and overtreatment.

-Cancer screening is associated with short-term risks, including complications from testing, overdiagnosis and treatment of tumors that would not have led to symptoms.
+Cancer screening is associated with short-term risks, including complications from testing, overdiagnosis, and treatment of tumors that would not have led to symptoms.
 For prostate cancer, 1,055 men would need to be screened and 37 would need to be treated to avoid one death in 11 years.
 For breast and colorectal cancer, 1,000 patients would need to be screened to prevent one death in 10 years.
-For patients with a life expectancy under 10 years, screening for these three cancers exposes them to immediate harms with little chance of benefit.
+For lung cancer, much of the evidence for benefit from low dose CT screening for smokers is from healthier, younger patients under age 65.
+Further, although screening 1000 persons would avoid four lung cancer deaths in 6 years, 273 persons would have an abnormal result, requiring 36 to get an invasive procedure with 8 persons suffering complications.

-Avoid using prescription appetite stimulants or high-calorie supplements for treatment of anorexia or cachexia in older adults; instead, optimize social supports, provide feeding assistance and clarify patient goals and expectations.
+Avoid using prescription appetite stimulants or high-calorie supplements for treatment of anorexia or cachexia in older adults; instead, optimize social supports, discontinue medications that may interfere with eating, provide appealing food and feeding assistance, and clarify patient goals and expectations.

-Unintentional weight loss is a common problem for medically ill or frail elderly.
-Although high-calorie supplements increase weight in older people, there is no evidence that they affect other important clinical outcomes, such as quality of life, mood, functional status or survival.
-Use of megestrol acetate results in minimal improvements in appetite and weight gain, no improvement in quality of life or survival, and increased risk of thrombotic events, fluid retention and death.
-In patients who take megestrol acetate, one in 12 will have an increase in weight and one in 23 will die.
+Unintentional weight loss is a common problem for medically ill or frail older adults.
+Although high-calorie supplements increase weight in older people, there is no evidence that they affect other important clinical outcomes, such as quality of life, mood, functional status, or survival.
+Use of megestrol acetate results in minimal improvements in appetite and weight gain, no improvement in quality of life or survival, and increased risk of thrombotic events, fluid retention, and death.
+In patients who take megestrol acetate, one in 12 will have an increase in weight and one in 23 will have an adverse event leading to death.

 Don’t prescribe a medication without conducting a drug regimen review.